etag/user_documentation/User_Guide_for_ETAG.md

 ### Syntax and specifics
-The API supports the following methods for getting and setting values: POST, PUT, GET.
+The API supports the following methods for getting and setting values: POST, PATCH, GET.
 To receive JSON serialized data, include "format=json" as part of the query.
 For example: https://ec2-54-186-103-38.us-west-2.compute.amazonaws.com/api/user/?format=json .csv format is not supported directly via the API at this time.